erdoganip/erdoganip.github.io/index.md

 ### Pattern Recognition
 [Expectation Maximization](/expectation_maximization)
 <br/>
-In this project, I implemented Expectation Maximization algorithm as a solution to cluster a dataset which is a Gaussian Mixture model, includes 3 different Gaussian distribution.
+In this project, I implemented Expectation Maximization algorithm as a solution to cluster a dataset which is a Gaussian Mixture model, includes three different Gaussian distribution.
 <br/>
 <img src="images/pr_hw2_final.png" width="50%" height="50%"/>